albertodonato/blog/content/posts/asyncio-testing.rst

 <https://twistedmatrix.com/>`_ to the python3 builtin `asyncio
 <https://docs.python.org/3/library/asyncio.html>`_ library.
 The change is not
-as drastic as it might seem, since the two libraries share the same basic concepts (using different names, e.g. Future vs Deferred, loop vs reactor) and the asyncio design is quite inspired by Twisted's.
+as drastic as it might seem, since the two libraries share the same basic concepts (using just different names, e.g. Future vs Deferred, loop vs reactor) and the asyncio design is quite inspired by Twisted.

 One thing I found is that adapting the code was actually easier and quicker than changing unit tests.